beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 The dataset was sourced online, which I got from [Microsoft Learn](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms).
 I downloaded the AdventureWorks2019.bak file. and restored the database on SSMS.

 ## Understanding the Problem Statement
-I spent a while trying to understand the business objectives and what is expected of me.
+I spent time understanding the business objectives and what was expected of me.
 Management wants to understand business performance, customer behavior, and product trends.

-To be able to answer this I thought of possible questions and Insights that will help management.
+To address these needs, I outlined key questions and insights that would help management make informed decisions.

-First of what are the KPIs  to track - Revenue,  Total Quantity Sold, Total Orders, Profit and Profit Margin
+First, I identified the core KPIs to track: Revenue, Total Quantity Sold, Total Orders, Profit, and Profit Margin.

-Then,
+Then I considered questions such as:

-How has Sales grown over the years?
+- How has sales performance changed over the years?
-Where does Sales come from?
-Online or Reseller Channel?
+- Which channel contributes more—Online or Reseller?
-What are our top-selling products?
+- What are the top-selling products?
-What is the purchasing behaviour of our Customers?
+- What is the purchasing behavior of our customers?
-Where are they buying from?
+- Which regions generate the most revenue?

 ## Data Exploration
-Once the questions were defined, I went on to explore the data to have a better understanding of the dataset.
-First thing I did was to have an overview of the database
+After defining the questions, I explored the data to better understand the dataset.
+My first step was to get an overview of the database:

 ```sql
 SELECT TABLE_NAME